Skip to content

 print(f"Notes mentioning both APT28 and Cobalt Strike: {len(overlap)}")

-[!TIP] recall_actor(), recall_tool(), and recall_cve() use the entity index for O(1) lookup.
-They bypass vector search entirely and are significantly faster for known-entity queries.
+recall_actor(), recall_tool(), and recall_cve() use the in-memory entity index for O(1) lookup.
+They bypass vector search entirely and are faster than recall() when you know the specific entity name.